remix-run/remix-discord-bot/CONTRIBUTING.md

 ## Playground

 Sometimes it's easier to just run the bot with specific bits of code to test things out.
 That's what the playground file is for.
 The `bot/src/playground.ts` file is gitignored so you can change that to whatever you want.
 To run it, run `npm run play:bot`.

+## Slash Commands

+Slash commands have to be registered before they can be used.
+You can register commands by adding them to and then running the `./other/deploy-commands.js` file.